- Can I serve part time?

 As the first step in the process, we recommend you complete the "Get More Information" form on gocoastguard.com.
 Your information will be forwarded to your local recruiting office.
 You will also receive an email verifying that your information has been forwarded.
 Our recruiters are very busy and it may take up to 72 hours for them to contact you.

 Your information will be forwarded to your local recruiting office.
 Because you have provided some validating information, our recruiters will prioritize contacting you.
 You will also receive an email verifying that your information has been forwarded.
 However, our recruiters are very busy and it may take up to 72 hours for them to contact you.
-If you don't hear back within 72 hours send an email with your name, address and phone number to: click here
+If you don't hear back within 72 hours, email: click here

 Our Coast Guard recruiters are very busy and cover large areas, so be patient.
-If you do not receive a message back within 72 hrs, then please click here to send an e-mail to me with your name, address and phone number.
+If you do not receive a message back within 72 hrs, click here to send an e-mail.

 The United States Coast Guard is a military, multi-mission, maritime service within the Department of Homeland Security and one of the nation's five armed services.
 Its core roles are to protect the public, the environment and the U.S. economic and security interests in America's coasts, ports and inland waterways.
 These capabilities underpin our three broad roles: maritime safety, maritime security and maritime stewardship.
 There are 11 missions that are interwoven within these roles: